 An advantage of this species is that they are still sweet before turning to deep-red fruits.
 The versatility of Lapins is amazing as you can eat them raw, make hearty BBQ desserts, juice, preserves, and more.

 Lapins cherry is a hybrid version of Van and Stella cherries.
-They are a self-fertile type that can be an ideal pollinator for other cherry species.
-So if you have limited space to grow various kinds of cherry trees, the Lapins cherry is a good choice.
+It is a self-fertile type that can be an ideal pollinator for other cherry species.
+So if you want grow various kinds of cherry trees, the Lapins cherry is a good choice.

-Plus, they can grow to 4-meter tall with high yield production.
+The tree can grow to 4-meter tall with high yields.
 Lapins cherries’ flesh is firmer and can resist splitting excellently compared to Bing.
 Regarding the visual, they share a similar look as Bing cherries with dark red color when fully matured.

 Origin: Summerland (British Columbia)